Skip

 Stabilize the most useful present-tense patterns for daily action and communication.

-• Talk about present tense and verb patterns in short complete French rather than isolated words.
+• Talk about present tense and verb patterns in short complete French rather than isolated words, reusing the “Present-tense verb patterns” frame at A1 level.

 • Use high-frequency present tense patterns to add one clear detail about present tense and verb patterns without losing control.

-• Complete one reading task, one guided speaking answer, and one short written reply built from the same present tense and verb patterns lesson frame.
+• Complete one reading task, one guided speaking answer, and one short written reply built from the same present tense and verb patterns frame in this A1 lesson.

 Progress: 0% · Lessons completed 0/27